Kanzaki-H-SCT/Project-iota/README.md

 LINEPY is originally public by Fadhiil Rachman.

-* Special thanks to Github user: ratezpro - Provided examples of Chat service *
+` Special thanks to Github user: ratezpro - Provided examples of Chats service `

-CT Core Team Fixed all issue of Linepy with adding Chats Service, also giving a tutorial.
+* CT Core Team Fixed all issue of Linepy with adding Chats Service, also giving a tutorial. *

 Appreciate to all Github Resouces which related to LINEPY.
 All of them may ever help this repository.